8:00 am - 5:00 pm

 Minority Health Advisory Committee

-The Columbus Office of Minority Health Advisory Committee meets quarterly and is charged with setting up opportunities within the community to address issues surrounding minority health.
-Learn more...
+The Columbus Office of Minority Health Advisory Committee meets quarterly to address issues surround minority health.
+Interested in getting involved?